Liverpool Free Press archive

 There were plenty of other "alternative" activities in Liverpool during the 1970s besides the Free Press.
 This section looks at some of them (suggestions for others to be included are welcome).

-Before launching the Free Press members of its core team had been involved with three other short-lived publications which might be regarded as its precusors.
+Before launching the Free Press members of its core team had been involved with three other short-lived publications which might be regarded as its precursors.

 Pak-o-Lies